-Tatum began the 2019-20 season as Flosshilde in Wagner’s Götterdämmerung with The National Theater in Taiwan, followed by her role debut as Kundry in Parsifal for Indiana University Opera Theatre.
-She also returned to The Metropolitan Opera as the Third Lady in The Magic Flute, made her role debut as Amneris in Aida with Pensacola Opera, and joined Rochester Philharmonic for Mother of Us All.
-Scheduled performances in that season and in the 20-21 season included Giulio Cesare and Champion with Boston Lyric Opera, Beethoven’s Symphony No. 9 with Jacksonville Symphony and Indianapolis Symphony, Maddalena in Rigoletto with Mill City Summer Opera, and productions of Giulio Cesare and The Magic Flute at The Met.
+Tatum began the 2019-20 season as Flosshilde in Wagner’s Götterdämmerung with the National Theater in Taiwan, followed by her role debut as Kundry in Parsifal for the Indiana University Opera Theatre.
+She also returned to the Metropolitan Opera as Third Lady in Magic Flute, made her role debut as Azucena in Il Trovatore with the Pensacola Opera, and joined the Rochester Philharmonic Orchestra for Mother of Us All.